Example Real Estate Agent Job Description (2022)

-Free real estate agent job description template.
+Free real estate agent job description.
 A real estate agent or real estate broker is a realtor who represents sellers or buyers of a home or piece of real estate property.
 A real estate broker may work independently; an agent usually works as part of a residential real estate firm or commercial real estate agency as a licensed broker to represent clients.

 A real estate agent can sometimes be referred to as a real estate salesperson, real estate sales agent, commercial real estate agent, and real estate professional.

 Real Estate Agent Job Description Sample

 Our real estate firm seeks a real estate agent or real estate broker to assist clients with their real estate needs.
 This includes showing properties, assessing properties, managing home inspections, assisting with mortgage broker requirements, and providing an optimal customer experience to every potential client.
 The ideal candidate is an agent who can start right away.

 Real Estate Agent Duties and Responsibilities